vonovak/react-native-theme-control/docs/install.md

 #### Android activity restarts upon theme change

-Make sure that inside of the `AndroidManifest.xml` file, the `android:configChanges` include `uiMode`.
+Make sure that inside the `AndroidManifest.xml` file, the `android:configChanges` include `uiMode`.
 For example:

 ```
 android:configChanges="keyboard|keyboardHidden|orientation|screenSize|uiMode"
 ```

-Note, however, that restarting the activity might be necessary for some theme-related changes to occur, for example for [PlatformColor](https://reactnative.dev/docs/platformcolor) changes to take effect.
+Note, however, that restarting the activity might be necessary for some theme-related changes to occur, for example, for [PlatformColor](https://reactnative.dev/docs/platformcolor) changes to take effect.

 #### Android scroll bar's color is not changing